gdquest-demos/godot-mini-tuts-demos/README.md

 A collection of Free and Open-Source companion demos for our [Godot tutorials](https://www.gdquest.com/tutorial/godot/).
 Each demo shows how to solve a specific problem.

+Each of these demos comes with a corresponding tutorial.
+In each demo's folder, you will find a document that links to it.

 ➡ Follow us on [Twitter](https://twitter.com/NathanGDQuest) and [YouTube](https://www.youtube.com/c/gdquest/) for free game creation tutorials, tips, and news!
 Get one of our [Godot game creation courses](https://gdquest.mavenseed.com/) to support our work on Free Software.

 ## Licenses